sike25/Applied-Cryptography/README.md

 ### Task Three: Block Ciphers.
 Given some plain text and its corresponding cipher text encrypted with an MD5 three-round Feistel block cipher, figure out the key.

+### Task Four: More Block Cipher Attacks.
+Implement attacks on block ciphers in CBC and CTR mode using the content leak problem (from repeating cipher text blocks), the padding oracle attack and a repeated initialization counter.